cpowell720/thenewsprint.co/_posts/2014-12-31-who-im-reading-in-2015.markdown

 Thank you to everyone for coming by this year.
 Here’s to an even better 2015.

-[^1]: And, considering the fact that I write for one of his other sites and that I’m a gigantic Tools & Toys fan, my love for his personal site has to be sky high.
+[^1]: And, considering the fact that I write for one of his other sites and that I’m a gigantic Tools & Toys fan, my love for his personal site has to be sky high